hturnbull93/react-calculator/README.md

 - Add a guard statement in division case that if the result is not finite, set result to 0.

 Green.

+Wrote a test that it will set displayValue to "0" if operator not recognised.
+Red.

+- Added the default switch to set state displayValue to "0".

+Green.